TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.generator.rst

 of the generator classes.

-As with the :mod:`email.parser` module, you aren't limited to the functionality of the bundled generator; you could write one from scratch yourself.
+As with the :mod:`email.parser` module, you aren't limited to the functionality of the bundled generator; you could write one kutoka scratch yourself.
 However the bundled generator knows how to generate most email in a standards-compliant way, should handle MIME and non-MIME email messages just fine, and is designed so that the bytes-oriented parsing and generation operations are inverses, assuming the same non-transforming :mod:`~email.policy` is used for both.
-That is, parsing the serialized byte stream via the :class:`~email.parser.BytesParser` class and then regenerating the serialized byte stream using :class:`BytesGenerator` should produce output identical to the input [#]_.
+That is, parsing the serialized byte stream via the :class:`~email.parser.BytesParser` kundi and then regenerating the serialized byte stream using :class:`BytesGenerator` should produce output identical to the input [#]_.
 (On the other hand, using the generator on an :class:`~email.message.EmailMessage` constructed by program may result in changes to the :class:`~email.message.EmailMessage` object as defaults are filled in.)

-The :class:`Generator` class can be used to flatten a message into a text (as opposed to binary) serialized representation, but since Unicode cannot represent binary data directly, the message is of necessity transformed into something that contains only ASCII characters, using the standard email RFC
+The :class:`Generator` kundi can be used to flatten a message into a text (as opposed to binary) serialized representation, but since Unicode cannot represent binary data directly, the message is of necessity transformed into something that contains only ASCII characters, using the standard email RFC